camelCaseD/camelcased.github.io/_projects/google-cloud-storage-file-browser.md

 layout: project
 title: Google Cloud Storage File Browser
 date: 2014-10-27 00:00:00 +0000
+summary: A private file manager for Google Cloud Storage Browser.
 ---
 The Google Cloud Storage File Browser created for a local church so that members of the church could upload various media files to share from events in the church.
 The site requires knowing the password to have access to the file manager.<br />
 <img src="http://storage.googleapis.com/camel-blog/mediaVastChurchBrowser.PNG" /><br /><br />